Last updated on November 16th, 2023

 7. See-Through Splendor

 Conventional Indian wardrobe doors might seem like they are eating into the space in a bedroom, especially if the room isn’t very large.
-Try translucent doors instead, that can add depth and create an illusion of space.
+Try translucent doors instead, which can add depth and create an illusion of space.
 Also, keeping them translucent, and not completely see-through ensures privacy.

 8. Use Boxes For Organizing